fbpx

 FacebookTwitterWhatsApp

-Just recently EBRU TV on the segment show Let’s Talk, the hosts were discussing a phone conversation that leaked between a Kenyan celebrity and a woman he had infected an STI.
+Just recently EBRU TV in the segment show Let’s Talk, the hosts were discussing a phone conversation that leaked between a Kenyan celebrity and a woman he had infected with an STI.
 From the conversation, the woman was calling to inform the guy of the predicament so he can take responsibility.
 Of course, there’s no rule that you should tell your partner you have an STI/STD.
 But all that changes when you think it came from them.
 You should know that it is considered a crime to infect someone with an STD knowingly.

 As you can guess, at the mention of STI, the guy plunged straight into a few stages of grief.
 First came denial as he claimed that he couldn’t possibly harbour such an infection.
 Of course, the denial was coupled with shock as he went on to argue that the woman had gotten her STI from somewhere else.
 Why, because apparently he hadn’t had unprotected sex for a period of six months.